helendaisy/milestone-band-project/README.md

 - The link to the instagram page is placed below the images to encourage the user to engage further.

 **Subscribe**
+This section is a call to action for the user to enter their email address and obtain regular updates about the band.
+It is a simple instruction to enter their email address into the text box and then a sign up button to submit the data.
+There is an error feature if the information entered is not in a correct email address format.

 #### [The Band Page](add in bandpage link)
 **Band Images**
+This page has split a full image of the band into the indvidual members so the user and learn quickly and simpy who is who.
+An image with a white background was used to really grab the attention of the user.
+The mouse is formatted to change when hovering over each image to indicate that the user can click into each image to find out more.

 **Individual Pop-Ups**
+The modal pop up box contains -
+- A header with the name of the member, their role within the band and how long they have been a part of the group.
+- An image of the individual performing or on stage is then used to entice the user to want to see and hear the band perform.
+- Date of birth is listed as a common question when learning about someone for the first time is "How old are they?"
+- A brief paragraph about the individual and their history and role within the band to help the user learn more about the band.
+- The close box is highlighted in a contrasting pale color to make it really clear to the user how to get out of the window.

 #### [Listen Page](add in listen page link)

+A gif taken from a music video is used here as the cover image.
+Gifs are a popular tool in communication concisely showing the point of the page.
+The movement here shows the user that this is a more interactive page and gives an insight into them performing.

 **Listen**
+- The Greatest Hits image used is the cover of the album so that when the user goes on to purchase or stream the songs they will easily recognise the album.
+- 5 of the most popular songs have been chosen to give the user a sample of the band.
+If the user is unaware of the band these songs will probably be the most recognisible and encourage further listening.
+- The title of the song and a simple media play bar is used as this will be familiar to users who listen to music on line.
+- It allows the user to play and pause the song and change the volume easily.
+- There are buttons inviting the listener to listen further through their choice of music streaming.
+The two most popular have been used as it is likely people will be aware of one or both.

 **Watch**
+A Youtube video is hosted here with the music video of another popular Foo Fighters song.
+Different to the ones in the listen section giving further choice to the user.
+Most users are familiar with the layout and look of a youtube link.
+Clicking anywhere on the cover image will play the video with options to pause, change volume and alter to full screen.
+Below the video is a button to take the user to the band YouTube page to watch more videos.

 #### [Shows Page](add in shows page link)
 **Upcoming Shows**
+The cover image is taken from the tour and features the same logo used throughout the site again providing familiarity.
+The use of a stage indicates that this is the page relating to live perfomances.
+This is a simple page in a calendar style so the user can easily see upcoming tour dates, locations and the names of the events.
+Each calendar section contains a button taking the user to a ticket site where they can purchase tickets to the event.

 ### Future Feature Implementation